fdut/Greenv2/docs/DEMO.md

 In contrast to other cloud-native approaches - like Platform-as-a-Service with Heroku or Cloud Foundry - container orchestration system like Kubernetes are "less-opinionated" and offer a great amount of flexibility at the cost of a single prescribed set of guidelines, which can make them more attractive to those migrating from a virtual machine or bare metal approach rather than towards PaaS directly.

-## What this Proof of Concept shows
+## What this MVP shows
-This PoC shows how one might migrate a traditional web-server, application-server, and database-server based application into a container-based model that depends on cloud services in order to speed application development by reducing time spent on managing servers across a large deployment target environment.
+This MVP shows how one might migrate a traditional web-server, application-server, and database-server based application into a container-based model that depends on cloud services in order to speed application development by reducing time spent on managing servers across a large deployment target environment.

 1. [Functional Drupal site running on the IBM Cloud](#1-functional-drupal-site-running-on-the-ibm-cloud)
 2. [Clearly defined and easy to implement process for pushing code updates](#2-clearly-defined-and-easy-to-implement-process-for-pushing-code-updates)